-Crowning Music of Awesome: The main licensed track for the film is Van Halen's "Humans Being", which is basically an excuse for epically long Eddie Van Halen guitar solos.
+Awesome Music: The main licensed track for the film is Van Halen's "Humans Being", which is basically an excuse for epically long Eddie Van Halen guitar solos.
 Van Halen also composed the instrumental played in the credits, "Respect The Wind", which basically IS an epically long Eddie Van Halen guitar solo.

 Harsher in Hindsight: Shame that very song was what eventually made Sammy Haggar quit the band after Eddie rewrote his lyrics for being "too corny".

 Designated Hero: Bill.
 He gets engaged to a woman while he's still married, drags her along into a highly dangerous situation to find his current wife, assaults Jonas in front of news reporters, then finally upsets his fiancee enough for her to dump him after she hears him professing his feelings for Jo.

 Not to mention the events of the May 3rd, 1999 tornado outbreak three years later bore quite a few similarities, including a record-breaking F5 to cap it off.

 The events of the Moore Tornado on the 20th of May 2013 also bear an uncomfortable resemblance to the film.

 Then came 31 May 2013, the first ever deaths of storm chasers, in El Reno, Oklahoma (not far away from Moore).
 One of them, Tim Samaras, had designed a device similar to Dorothy to measure atmospheric conditions inside a tornado.